 Can the SEC really catch me if I am not a Section 16 officer and thus do not have to publicly report my stock holdings?

 Yes.
 The SEC has a very sophisticated monitoring system for insider trading activities and takes enforcement action against hundreds of individuals each year.
 The SEC has made detection and prosecution of insider trading one of its highest priorities.
-To aid in finding offenders, it offers informants 10% (as of the Effective Date of Cavco Industries, Inc.'s Securities Trading Policy ) of the civil penalties paid by a violator for insider trading.
+To aid in finding offenders, it offers informants a percentage of the civil penalties paid by a violator for Insider Trading.